trevortombe/covidgraphs/ageplots.md

 ---

-The actual data follows, though not it features a long lag.
+The actual data follows, though it features a long lag.

 ![](Plots/demo_plot_bar.png)